Wakoma/Lokal/roles/calibre/README.md

 so please head to your calibre domain (most likely `books.{{domain}}`), login with default credentials admin/admin123 and change the password!

-Calibre-web will ask you to select valid calibre database and you can find one in `/app/calibre-web/metadata.db`.
-It should be visible right after you click into the folder icon in the file selector input.
+Calibre-web will ask you to select valid calibre database.
+Select just the `data/` folder (which resides in the default path `/app/calibre-web`.
+The data folder should be visible right after you click into the folder icon in the file selector input.